buseuslu/comfort-zone/README.md

 ## About the project

 This is an e-commerce project built by using React.<br />
-It has been completed by following this [React course](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) on Udemy. <br />

 It has been deployed on [https://comfort-clothing.netlify.app/](https://comfort-clothing.netlify.app/)

 ## Instructions to run the project